mrminhaz87/Railway-IT-OT-Demo/README.md

 1. **Cooperate network**: This subnet replicates a typical railway company's corporate IT network, encompassing various functional servers (email, DMZ, staff management) and a production management workstation.
 This workstation hosts essential components such as the production log archiving database, internal document server, and operator manuals.
 2. **Supervision SCADA network**: Simulating the SCADA system network, this subnet features distinct SCADA data/historian servers, multiple HMI computers for system operators, and maintenance computers dedicated to ICS/OT-system engineers.
-3. **Production network**: This subnet houses diverse PLC simulator programs, contributing to a realistic representation of the production environment within the railway system.
+3. **Production network**: This subnet host all PLC simulator programs, contributing to a realistic representation of the production environment within the railway system.
 4. **Physical real-world emulation network**: In this subnet, railway real-world components are emulated to demonstrate the tangible effects of actual items in the real working environment.

-Railway[Metro] **OT** System security mini cyber range is constructed by six main components (introduced in the program design) under below structure:
+**Railway Company OT-System Cyber Range Introduction**

+The OT-System Cyber Range is designed to replicate the tangible, physical hardware aspects of a railway system.
+It will emulate the railway control center featuring a supervisory SCADA network, the Sensor Signal PLC network governing railway and train control in the production environment and emulate the physical wire connections that constitute the real-world infrastructure

 ![](doc/img/networkCommDesign.png)

+Included components:

+- One real world emulator
+- One HQ HMI (master mode)
+- N train dispatcher HMI (slave mode )
+- 2 train control PLC
+- 3 Junction signal control PLC
+- 3 Station control PLC
+- One train operator HMI (master mode)
+- N train driver HMI
+- N train safety checker HMI

+**Railway Company IT-System Cyber Range** **Introduction**

-Railway[Metro] **IT** System security mini cyber range is constructed by 5 main sub-network (introduced in the program design) under below structure:
+Railway[Metro] **IT** System security mini cyber range is constructed by 5 main sub-network (introduced in the program design) under below structure.
+Within the IT System Cyber Range, our goal is to meticulously simulate not only the hardware infrastructure of the Company's network but also replicate the daily human activities of Railway Company staff.
+This approach aims to create an immersive and realistic environment closely resembling the operations of a genuine railway company.

 ![](attack/img/topology.png)

+Six kinds of different railway company staff human activity emulator:

+- IT-Support-Engineer
+- Railway Officer,
+- Railway HQ operator,
+- Train driver / Operator
+- Railway safety checker
+- Railway maintenance engineer

 `Version v0.3.1`